 Antique cars are over 45 years old, and vintage cars are built between 1919 and 1930.
 But as with many subjects in the motoring world, not everyone can agree on a single definition.
 State DMVs, insurance companies, and classic car clubs classify each one differently.
 And some classifications overlap between classics and antiques.

 For the purposes of this site, I will use the term “classic” universally going forward.
-To help keep this story brief, I will share more details about the classic vehicles I bought/fixed/sold in another blog.

 What’s in it for YOU?